 Medical Waiver Reason

 Here you can determine if you want to require employees to provide a reason for waiving medical coverage.
 If you have specific carrier requirements, we recommend you enable this setting.
 To enable, simply navigate to Settings > Preferences > Medical Waiver Reason and toggle the setting to the “Enabled” status.

 When enabled, if an employee selects to waive medical coverage during their benefits shopping, this feature will prompt them to select a waiver reason from a standard list of options.
 The employee will be required to enter a selection before the waiver will apply to their shopping cart.

 Please Note: The options to select from are based on a standard set of waiver reasons and cannot be customized at this time.
 If no options apply, the employee can respond with a custom reason.

-After you’ve enabled the Medical Waiver Reason requirement, any captured responses will be available for you to include when running the Coverage Report - Medical, Dental, Vision - Horizontal from your Reports Library.
+After you’ve enabled the Medical Waiver Reason requirement, any captured responses will be available for you to include when running the Cost and Coverage Report - Horizontal from your Reports Library.

 Use the following settings to include waiver reasons when running the coverage report:

 - Benefit Intent filter should include “Waived”